 Push Notification Service: Browsers including Chrome, Firefox, Opera, and Edge use the Voluntary Application Server Identification (VAPID) protocol, while Safari uses Apple Push Notification Service ( APNS ).

 Service Worker Registration: Developer must register the service worker on the browser.
-This is only for Chrome, Firefox, Opera and Edge.
+This is only for Chrome, Firefox, Opera, and Edge.
 Safari does not support service workers.

 Additionally, an SDK (OS client library Software Development Kit) can be added to a web app for extended segmentation and analytics capabilities.

 There are a couple of points to keep in mind before taking that “Make or Buy” decision.
-Building a web push notification platform will, in fact, make it a second product altogether within your core business - a product that demands continuous resources to -
+Building a web push notification platforms will, in fact, make it a second product altogether within your core business - a product that demands continuous resources to -

 - Develop the solution